EIA: US biofuel capacity, feedstock consumption up in October @BiodieselMag

 According to the EIA, 832 million pounds of soybean oil was used to produce biofuels in October, up from 756 million pounds in September.
 Biofuel producers also consumed 217 million pounds of corn oil and 116 million pounds of canola oil in October, up from 167 million pounds and 106 million pounds, respectively, the previous month.

-A total of 574 million pounds of waste oils, fats and greases went to biofuels production in October, including 15 million ponds of poultry fat, 141 million pounds of beef tallow, 67 million pounds of white grease, 321 million pounds of yellow grease and 30 million pounds of other forms of waste oils, fats and grease.
+A total of 574 million pounds of waste oils, fats and greases went to biofuels production in October, including 15 million pounds of poultry fat, 141 million pounds of beef tallow, 67 million pounds of white grease, 321 million pounds of yellow grease and 30 million pounds of other forms of waste oils, fats and grease.
 Only 386 million pounds of waste oils, fats and greases went to biofuels production in September, including 18 million pounds of poultry fat, 90 million pounds of beef tallow, 54 million pounds of white grease, 219 million pounds of yellow grease and 5 million pounds of other waste oils, fats and greases.

 The EIA also reported that approximately 64 million pounds of other feedstocks were used to produce biofuels in October, compared to approximately 67 million pounds the previous month.